hilolani/re_mcl/README.md

 # re_mcl

+The Markov Cluster Algorithm (MCL), proposed by Van Dongen, is a fast, scalable, and high-quality method for graph clustering (community detection) based on the simulation of random walks on graphs.
+MCL models random walks using two simple algebraic matrix operations, known as expansion and contraction.
+Expansion corresponds to standard matrix multiplication, while contraction combines Hadamard (element-wise) multiplication with rescaling.
+By alternately applying these two operations, MCL partitions a graph into a fixed number of disjoint subgraphs.

 This is a Python program for Markov Clustering (MCL) that supports not only dense matrices (to be automatically converted to CSR format) but also sparse matrices (can read Matrix Market mtx files).
 The convergence process can also be reproduced using the logger protocol.
 Run

     pip install git+https://github.com/hilolani/re_mcl.git